IBM/data-prep-kit/transforms/universal/hap/python/README.md

 | 2  |    Here are only a few examples.
 And no, I'm not ... | 0.989713     |

 ## How to run
 Place your input Parquet file in the `test-data/input/` directory.
 A sample file, `test1.parquet`, is available in this directory.
-Also, you can change hap annotation model, batch size, max_length, etc. in the `hap_params`.
 Once done, run the script.

 ```python
 python hap_local_python.py